vpathalam/vp-swapi/README.md

     Utils: contains supplementary files such as Background, Header, Axios request, and Loader files

-Please refer to swapi.co documentation for further information about the retrieved data: https://swapi.co/documentation This can either be started using npm start, or with the given Dockerfile Enjoy!
+Please refer to swapi.co documentation for further information about the retrieved data: https://swapi.co/documentation This can be started using npm start (npm install -> npm start) Enjoy!